 This post did try to spur engagement by asking viewers to post some favorite cards.
 That seems like a lot of work for me, the social media user.
 What’s the payoff?
 If you’re going to ask people to make an effort, make it worth their while by making it part of a coupon, giveaway, or contest.

 Clip art is a clear sign of an amateur using social media.
 It's definitely not something professional companies should use.
 While illustrations are trendy, there’s a difference between well-done, intentional icons and free, cheesy clipart.
 People can tell -- and they’ll judge you for it.

 For example, a bank posted this graduation illustration to talk about an upcoming employees' “Jeans Days” at work to benefit scholarships.

 A better post would have been after the day, with real photos of happy employees wearing jeans for a good cause, noting the amount of money raised for the scholarships.
 That would illustrate a message of community service and a fun, positive work environment useful for recruitment efforts.

 What's social meda for?
 It's to build a community of people to partner with your company as customers, clients, and supporters.
 Social media is a place where people want to belong to a group and community.
 Make your brand one that they are proud to join.

 The ultimate goal of social media photos is engagement.
 Post something that is so incredibly funny, happy, sad, interesting, extraordinary, that your users will want to respond to it: like, comment, or the best thing: Share it.

 Of course, not every post can do that.
 Chalk up most to window dressing.
 But have a goal in mind to create at least one extraordinary post a week or a month.
-Be sure to link to a product page, signup sheet, or some other engaging content on your website that will want attract people to your most important online marketing channel: Your website.
+Be sure to link to a product page, signup sheet, a form or some other engaging content on your website -- your most important online marketing channel.